MetPX/sarracenia/doc/sr3.1.rst

 SHIM LIBRARY USAGE
 ~~~~~~~~~~~~~~~~~~

-Rather than invoking a sr_post to post each file to publish, one can have processes automatically
+Rather than invoking a sr3_post to post each file to publish, one can have processes automatically
 post the files they right by having them use a shim library intercepting certain file i/o calls to libc
 and the kernel.
 To activate the shim library, in the shell environment add::